Arthur Kopit: Early works

 After graduating from Harvard, Kopit undertook a graduate fellowship in Europe.
 It was during this time that he learned of a playwriting contest organized by the university, which he consequently signed up for.
 He wrote the play — titled Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad — in Europe and completed it in five days.
 He ultimately won the contest with a $250 prize, even though he had dismissed the play's commercial potential.
 Oh Dad proceeded to run off-Broadway by Jerome Robbins for over a year, touring for 11 weeks, and culminating in a six-week run on Broadway in 1963.
 It also began a long-standing collaboration with Roger L. Stevens, who participated in the production of all of Kopit's work until 1984, with the sole exception of Nine.
 Kopit was conferred the Vernon Rice Award and Outer Critics Circle Award for Best New Play in 1962.
+Five years later, he was awarded a Guggenheim Fellowship in Drama and Performance Art.

 Kopit continued his success with a series of one-act plays like The Day the Whores Came Out to Play Tennis, as well as the three-act On the Runway of Life, You Never Know What's Coming Off Next.
 He was inspired to write Indians (1969) after reading a newspaper article of a shooting incident in Saigon.
 The play first opened in London to mixed reviews, before moving to Broadway.
 While Clive Barnes described the latter production in The New York Times as "a gentle triumph" and complimented Kopit for attempting a "multilinear epic", his colleague Walter Kerr likened it to "bad burlesque".
 John Lahr considered Indians to be the "most probing and the most totally theatrical Broadway play of this decade".
 The play was nominated for three Tony Awards (including for best play), in addition to a Pulitzer Prize for Drama nomination, but ran for only 96 performances.
 Kopit received $250,000 for the film rights.